chuanluocs/EffectiveQM/README.md

   - [discussion](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/discussion): Experimental data for discussion experiments in paper.
     - [discussion_on_bridge](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/discussion/discussion_on_bridge): Experimental data for discussion of Bridge effectiveness.
     - [discussion_on_more_benchmark](https://github.com/chuanluocs/EffectiveQM/tree/main/result/table/discussion/discussion_on_more_benchmark): Experimental data discussed for more benchmark sets (i.e., RW, QUEKNO, and QV).

+## The running examples mentioned in Section IV-B
+The directory `example` contains examples of mode-aware search strategies from Section IV-B of the manuscript.

+The directory is organized as follows:
+- [example.txt](https://github.com/chuanluocs/EffectiveQM/tree/main/example/example.txt): Provide the complete examples mentioned in Section IV-B of the manuscript.
+- [readme.md](https://github.com/chuanluocs/EffectiveQM/tree/main/example/readme.md): Provides a detailed readme document to explains how to interpret the examples.